Emotionally sterile performative bullshit in your pocket

 So I wrote 1000's of words about it

-It's been nearly two decades since the iPhone changed the world and nothing has managed to outdo it.
-Smartphones have become more powerful, but they're still fundamentally the same thing Steve Jobs showed off in 2007.
+It's been nearly two decades since the iPhone changed the world and nothing since has managed to have the same impact.
 What do you do when your industry accidentally solved every practical problem?
-Smartphones come with a variety of new, horrifying problems of their own.
-Solving those eats into profit margins and that's out of the question.
-Instead, tech companies are creating new problems from thin air to solve with arbitrary nonsense products.
+Techbros can't solve the serious issues smartphones have created in our society because it would eat into profits.
+Instead, it's more lucrative to create new problems from thin air and solve those with scam products.
 NFTs, Crypto, the Metaverse, and other snake oil have become prominent as we approach the latter half of this decade.
 It's pretty clear to tech enthusiasts that this crap is useless.
 Grandma, dudebros, and other perceived "suckers" can't immediately see this though and therein lies the problem.

 Large Language Models are the industry's latest crack at the burgeoning "sucker" market.
-That includes investors; the biggest suckers of all.
+That includes investors; whom in this case are the biggest suckers of all.
 Large Language Models, or LLMs, are text parsers that generate feedback based on prompt.
 They're not AI in the traditional "sci-fi" sense.
 Rather, they're sophisticated algorithms.
-Practically speaking, they filter and regurgitate information that is pumped into it.
-This is referred to as "learning" but it doesn't actually understand anything so I'd consider it irresponsible to call it that.
+Practically speaking, an LLM filters and regurgitates information that is pumped into it.
+This is referred to as "learning".
+Problem is, an LLM doesn't actually understand anything.
 LLM creators take content from any and all forms of human expression, use algorithms to break it down, and feed it into the LLM.
-At which point, the LLM will use statistical models along with a sophisticated version of word association to feed the user information about anything you ask it in plain language.
-It can even talk to you, but as you'll soon see, I'd recommend against this.
+At which point, it will use statistical models and a sophisticated version of word association to feed users information in plain language.
+As you'll soon see, the information is suspect at best and outright lies at worse.

-OpenAI is the biggest player in the LLM market and their product, ChatGPT has become a household name.
+OpenAI is the biggest player in the LLM market. their product, known as ChatGPT, is now a household name.
 Not because it's good, but because the marketing is comically over hyped.
-According to OpenAI, ChatGPT can write programs, teach you how to build a house, and do anything else you can think of.
+According to OpenAI, ChatGPT can write programs, teach you how to build a house, and balance your checkbook.
 If that sounds like snake oil, that's because it is.
-It's an investment scheme on OpenAI's part.
+I think it's an investment scheme on OpenAI's part.
 People use LLMs to generate terrible looking video and images, as well as poorly written crap day after day.
 This technology's only practical use is pattern recognition and word association.
 Anything beyond that is a happy accident and barely works beyond "look, it can do this".
 I can eat an aluminum can, or drink raw sewage.
-That doesn't mean it wouldn't be stretching the limits of what I'm biologically capable of.
+People would probably pay to see it.
+Even so, there's nothing about those activities that is remotely feasible long term.
+Nor is it particularly wise to do in general.
+A sophisticated Auto Correct giving users life advice is no different.

 Typical ChatGPT proponent

-Despite how obvious it is that ChatGPT is crap, I still need to use it if I'm to criticize it with any depth.
+Now, a casual glance makes it clear that ChatGPTs outputs are worthless.
+Still, I needed to actually use it if I was to criticize it with any depth.
 I also needed to be certain that I wasn't poisoning my own perception.
+I figured I should look into what the proponents are doing with it and how they're discussing it.
 It was time to visit the ChatGPT reddit community.
 Why?
 Because if I was going to find something positive about ChatGPT, it'd be there.
-You see, ChatGPT and Reddit go together like piss and shit. r/ChatGPT is exactly what you think it is: a bunch of cybertruck driving incels regurgitating their ChatGPT outputs.
-All I managed to do was solidify my bias.
+ChatGPT and Reddit go together like piss and shit. r/ChatGPT is exactly what you think it is: a bunch of cybertruck driving incels regurgitating their ChatGPT outputs.
+Okay, maybe not completely.
+While there is a lot of that, there's also a lot of criticism.
+Many of the same criticisms I have, even.
+All visiting r/ChatGPT did was solidify my bias.

 When I converse with people, I don't believe the things they say.
 Instead, I try to determine if they believe themselves.
 This makes it difficult for people to persuade me into doing stupid things.
-I can't take this approach with ChatGPT since it doesn't believe anything.
+I can't use this approach with ChatGPT since it doesn't believe anything.
 Its sole purpose is to predict what I want to hear and say it to me.
-There's a cognitive dissonance and psychopaths give me the same gut reaction.
-I get this very slow build up of dread as I realize everything they're saying is bullshit.
-Talking to ChatGPT was exhausting in the exact same way.
+Talking to ChatGPT is a lot like talking to a psychopath.
+I get this very slow build up of dread as I begin to realize that what I'm speaking to is completely devoid of benevolence.
+I don't find it scary, moreso, it's exhausting.
+How do you filter out bullshit when that's all there is?
+ChatGPT doesnt feel anything, but talking to it was exhausting in the exact same way.
 There's nothing to gain in doing unless I'm looking for blind praise.
+All it does is validate with no regard for context.
+It's sole goal is to keep me talking.

 What the fuck